Ph.D guidelines in French

 II.
 Courses offered in the French Department

+III.
+Doctor of Philosophy Degree in French

 IV.
-Doctor of Philosophy Degree in French

-V. Additional Policies and Standards
+Additional Policies and Standards

+V. Teaching Requirements

 VI.
-Teaching Requirements

-VII.
 Awards, Fellowships, and Grants

 - The University Graduate Fellowship is a five year “topping up” award granted in addition to one of the awards mentioned above.
 This award is given to students entering the doctoral program; its continuance is contingent upon satisfactory progress toward the degree.
 University Graduate Fellowship awards are competitive among applicants to all graduate programs at the university.